DSE-capstone-sharknado/models-legacy/README.md

 ```

+## Segmentation

+It is useful for evaluation to segment the clothing dataset into: women, men, boys, girls and baby using the `getClothingSubReviews` script.

-Then there is a script that splits the file into categories.
-For input it takes the gzipped simplifed output from above and a meta data file which has some category mappings: https://drive.google.com/file/d/0B9Ck8jw-TZUELVRLMVdJNTRUU0U/view?usp=sharing
+For input it takes the gzipped simplified output from above and a meta data file which has some category mappings: https://drive.google.com/file/d/0B9Ck8jw-TZUELVRLMVdJNTRUU0U/view?usp=sharing

 ```
- ./getClothingSubReviews ../simple_out.gz productMeta_simple.txt
+ ./getClothingSubReviews ../clothing_5core.gz productMeta_simple.txt
+ ./getClothingSubReviews ../data/clothing_full.gz ../data/productMeta_simple.txt
 ```

  This will generate these segmented review files (which you need to gzip to use in the training program):